gridap/Gridap.jl/CONTRIBUTING.md

-# Notes for Numa contributors
+# Notes for Gridap contributors

 * 2 spaces for indentation level
 * No trailing white spaces